iamspruce/iamspruce/README.md

 # Hey, I'm Spruce

 I build things for the web and write about them.
-Nearly a decade in, still figuring it out.
+A decade in, still figuring it out.

 ## Find me